Iterating user interfaces

 I like this article about HTML prototyping and agile development.
 While I wouldn’t call it prototyping, it does advocate building the real user interface iteratively, evolving behaviour based on received feedback, and adding functionality incrementally rather than produce a variety of static mock-ups such as wireframes.
 We’ve been building user interfaces iteratively.
-It works best when the creative and Web people are part of the team and are colocated.
+Iterating works best when the creative and Web people are part of the team and are co-located.
 The benefits include:

-Being able to change user interfaces quickly gives you an advantage and contibutes to your ability to compete on the basis of speed.
+Being able to change user interfaces quickly gives you an advantage and contributes to your ability to compete on the basis of speed.